 - 1/2 cup to 2/3 cup sugar, depending on how sweet you like your pie

-- 3 tablespoons all-purpose flour
+- 3 tablespoons all-purpose flour for thickening

 - 1/4 teaspoon ground allspice

-- 1/8 teaspoon nutmeg
+- 1/4 teaspoon ground nutmeg

 - 1 teaspoon vanilla extract